joamjoamjoam/RyzenTDPChanger/README.md

 - Allow Launchbox to detect that steam games launched from url are still open.
 - TDPs can be set at the Global, Platform/Emulator, and game level.

-# Ryxen TDP Manager - Launchbox Plugin
+# Ryzen TDP Manager - Launchbox Plugin

 ### Installation